Parthasarathy Temple, Chennai

 The Parthasarathy Temple is a 6th-century Hindu Vaishnavite temple dedicated to Vishnu in Chennai, India.
 Located in the neighbourhood of Thiruvallikeni, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil literature canon of the Alvar saints from the 6th to 9th centuries CE and is classified as among the 108 Divya Desams dedicated to Vishnu.
 The name 'Parthasarathy' means the 'charioteer of Arjuna', referring to Krishna's role as a charioteer to Arjuna in the epic Mahabharata.

 It was originally built by the Pallavas in the 6th century by king Narasimhavarman I. The temple has icons of five forms of Vishnu: Yoga Narasimha, Rama, Gajendra Varadaraja, Ranganatha, and Krishna as Parthasarathy.
 The temple is one of the oldest structures in Chennai.
 There are shrines for Vedavalli Thayar, Ranganatha, Rama, Gajendra Varadar, Narasimha, Andal, Hanuman, Alvars, Ramanuja, Swami Manavala Mamunigal and Vedanthachariar.
 The temple subscribes to Vaikhanasa agama and follows Tenkalai tradition.
 There are separate entrances and dhvajastambhas for the Parthasarathy and Yoga Narasimha temples.
 The gopuram (towers) and mandapas (pillars) are decorated with elaborate carvings, a standard feature of South Indian Temple Architecture.

+The temple and its surrounding neighbourhood belong to the Tenkalai subtradition of South Indian Sri Vaishnavism, and control of the temple has long been contested between its Tenkalai community and the state.
+Conflicts between the Tenkalai subsect at Triplicane and the government of Madras over the temple's management continued into the second half of the twentieth century.